johnbrumley/desma158/project-1.md

 title: Project 1
 ---

-Create a 3D game that uses keyboard controls to maneuver a physics-based sphere through space and gather collectables.
-This simple game serves as an introduction to development with Unity.
+Create a remix of the Roll-a-ball tutorial game that explores the possibilities of spatial narrative.
+The Roll-a-ball tutorial serves as a quick tour of the Unity Editor, while also providing a foundation for creating something more expansive.

 ## 1. Complete Roll-a-ball